grafana/grafana/docs/sources/panels/visualizations/histogram.md

 #### Opacity

-Transparency of the gradient is calculated based on the values on the y-axis.
-Opacity of the fill is increasing with the values on the Y-axis.
+Transparency of the gradient is calculated based on the values on the Y-axis.
+The opacity of the fill is increasing with the values on the Y-axis.

 #### Hue